mnussbaum/base16-builder-ansible/README.md

 applications like Vim, Bash or i3 with color schemes like Tomorrow Night or Gruvbox.

-The role's goal is to make it easy to install and update Base16 colors across a wide range of applications.
+This builder's goal is to make it easy to install and update Base16 colors across a wide range of applications.
+Using Ansible as a Base16 builder gives us a lot of flexibility.
+We can generate themes and either write them as standalone files or embed the theme into larger config file templates.
+This is particularly useful for applications that can only handle a single config file, like i3.

 Instead of downloading pre-rendered color scheme templates, this role builds them on the fly.
-This enables us to use Base16 color schemes that older template repos might not have picked up yet, as well as ensuring that we're always using the latest version of existing color schemes.
+This lets us use Base16 color schemes that older template repos might not have picked up yet, as well as ensuring that we're always using the latest version of existing color schemes.

-Using Ansible as a Base16 builder allows us to write focused playbooks to install and update color schemes with error handling and idempotency, or to embed the setup of Base16 color schemes into standard host provisioning steps.

 ## Example usages